 As part of this year’s program, we are launching Hardly Strictly Music Relief Fund: Bay Area, a $1.5M charitable initiative to support our local music community during the COVID-19 pandemic.

 With this effort, we seek to recognize, appreciate, and care for the people who lend their creativity, heart, and hard work to the American roots music ecosystem in the Bay Area.

-Funding is limited, so please only apply if you are in financial need.
-If demand exceeds funding available, priority will be given to musicians from populations suffering disproportionate effects of COVID-19: Black, Latinx, Indigenous, immigrant, LGBTQ+, disabled, and low-income people.
+Funding is limited.
+Please apply only if you are in dire financial need.
+If demand exceeds funding available, priority will be given to musicians from populations that have suffered historically from economic disadvantages and, therefore, will be disproportionately impacted by COVID-19: Black, Latinx, Indigenous, immigrant, trans, and disabled communities.

 Questions?
 Contact us through this form.